 When you only see snow on your commute to and from work, of course, winter can feel like a drag.
 But when you actually escape the bustle of the city for a cozy getaway weekend?
 Suddenly the fluffy white snow and crystal icicles are like pure magic.
 No matter what you’re looking for, whether it's skiing, small-town vibes, big-city excitement, or R&R at a resort, we’ve got a trip that’s just right—and less than a three-hour drive from NYC.

-Originally published 11/02/2019
+Originally published 11/02/2019 | Updated 10/24/2025

 Mohonk Ice Skating

 At least once a year it’s nice to get away to a place that caters to your every whim.
-Find the ultimate R&R at the luxurious and perfectly picturesque Mohonk Mountain House in New Paltz, just under two hours north of the city.
-It looks like a cross between a ski lodge and a castle and its 265 rooms offer stunning views of 40,000 acres of forest and mountain ridge.
-The grounds have plenty of trails that you can explore with MICROspikes, snowshoes, or cross-country skis for incredible views of nature and the beautiful snow-covered Mountain House itself.
-Then, it’s time to feel 100% rejuvenated by choosing treatments and therapies at the award-winning spa for the ultimate renewal of body, mind, and spirit.
+Find the ultimate R&R at the all-inclusive and perfectly picturesque Mohonk Mountain House in New Paltz, just under two hours north of the city.
+A cross between a ski lodge and a castle, its 265 rooms offer stunning views of 40,000 acres of forest and mountain ridge.
+Get out on the trails with MICROspikes, snowshoes, or cross-country skis and then settle in at the award-winning spa for the ultimate renewal of body, mind, and spirit.
 Say goodbye to all tension as you enjoy massages and skincare enhanced with locally sourced herbs and plants.
-Private sessions can also be scheduled with the director of mindfulness programming.
 Of course, relaxing your body is only half the journey.
-Mohonk also offers a range of private and group meditation classes to help clear your mind and have you feeling refreshed.
+Mohonk also offers a range of yoga, meditation, and fitness classes.
 If you’re traveling with kids, Mohonk offers special activity-packed programs for all ages, free of charge for overnight guests.
-New Paltz; Distance from NYC: 1 hr 50 mins
+Plus, there's snow tubing, ice skating, movies, and s'mores by the campfire.

 Explore a New City